elipousson/baltimoretrash_2021/README.md

 ## How It Works

+This repository contains three main scripts:

+- `area_trash_profile.Rmd`: A parameterized RMarkdown report for describing area trash conditions using 311 service request and environmental control board citation data.
+Supported parameters include `area_name` (the name(s) of the area); `area_type` (a neighborhood, council district, or police district); and `year_start` (used to filter the citation data - requests are filtered to past 6 months). `area_name` and `area_type` must match the supported values for the `get_area` function from the [mapbaltimore package](https://elipousson.github.io/mapbaltimore/reference/get_area.html)).
+- `misc.R`: A set of scripts to get the area, requests (using [get_area_requests](https://elipousson.github.io/mapbaltimore/reference/get_area_requests.html)), citations (using [get_area_citations](https://elipousson.github.io/mapbaltimore/reference/get_area_citations.html)), and property data for the basemap (using [get_area_property](https://elipousson.github.io/mapbaltimore/reference/get_area_property.html))).
+These scripts are loaded into `area_trash_profile.Rmd` using knitr::read_chunks().
+- `render_area_trash_profile.R`: Two example scripts showing how to knit the RMarkdown report with parameters for multiple neighborhoods.

-Modifying the parameters changes the output of the code.
+For the Rmarkdown report, modifying the parameters changes the output of the code.
 The code, the scripts, and the graph descriptions should update automatically once it is run with the new parameters.
-- `area_name` specifies the chosen neighborhood (or group of neighborhoods).
-- `area_type` can be either "neighborhood" or "union."
-- `year_start` can be changed to any year from 2016 onwards.

 The colons within the code are being used as HTML divs to modify the output after the code is knitted.
-To get a better idea of how these divisions are being used, check the [style_sheet.css](https://github.com/elipousson/baltimoretrash_2021/blob/master/R/style_sheet.css) file.
+To get a better idea of how these divisions are being used, check [style.css](https://github.com/elipousson/baltimoretrash_2021/blob/master/R/style.css).